What Is Firmware? A Simple Guide to Understanding It

 Risks of Outdated Firmware

 Outdated firmware can seriously harm your devices’ security.
-A study found that bad patching practices lead to more ransomware attacks.
-This shows how important firmware updates are for keeping your systems safe.
+A study found poor patching practices increase ransomware attacks, highlighting the importance of firmware updates for system security.

-Old firmware can cause problems with how devices work.
-As technology gets better, older firmware can’t keep up.
-This makes your devices run slower and less well.
+Old firmware can cause problems with devices’ operation.
+As technology improves, older firmware can’t keep up, making devices run slower and less well.

 But it’s not just personal devices at risk.
 In hospitals, 53% of medical devices have big security holes.
 With 29 billion IoT devices by 2030, the danger will grow even more.
 Hackers can use these flaws to steal data or harm systems.